navillasa/biolingual-app/README.md

 ## Getting Started

-Since the APIs we used have a limited number of free queries, we are not hosting BioLingual live online.
-We've provided a demo video for a use case, but if you would like to try the application on your local machine, please follow these instructions.
+Since the APIs we used have a limited number of free queries, we have chosen not to host BioLingual live online.
+We've provided a demo video for a typical use case, but if you would like to try the application on your local machine, please follow these instructions.

 #### Mac Instructions
 1. Clone or download our repository